kotarella1110/cordova-plugin-webpack/README.md

 ## Motivation

 Module bundlers such as webpack are essential for SPA (Single Page Application) development.
 Unfortunately, the Cordova workflow does not integrate webpack as a standard feature.

-This plugin makes webpack easy to integrate into Cordova workflow.
+Simply install this plugin to easily integrate webpack into your Cordova workflow.

 ## Features

-* Simply install this plugin and create a webpack configuration file in your project root folder to easily integrate integrate webpack into your Cordova workflow
+* Ability to have build scripts by webpack when you build or run Cordova app
-* Modifications made to HTML/CSS/JS in the source code results in an instant Cordova WebView update by LiveReloaad ([Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement "Hot Module Replacement | webpack"))
-* Supports devices and emulators for Android and iOS platforms
+* Ability to have LiveReload ([Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement "Hot Module Replacement | webpack")) run by Webpack Dev Server when you’re testing on a device or emulator for Android and iOS

 ## Installation